BradleyCulley/bradleyculley.github.io/_posts/2021-08-02-Bruce-Lee-and-lost-time.md

 <hr/>

 <p>
-My father, an English literature major in college, used to tell me <i>"the first word every author puts to the page is 'pain'"</i>.
+My father, an English literature major in college, used to tell me "the first word every author puts to the page is 'pain'".
 </p>

 <p>